shixiao/cs426-spring2022-labs/lab1/lab1.md

 The overall strategy for the video recommending service will be to look at videos all the videos their subscribed-to-users have liked and rank them according to some properties (these will be wrapped as opaque coefficients, and the "ranking" algorithm is provided in the `ranker` library).
 To do this, the video recommending service will need to combine results from two different backends: the UserService (for fetching subscriptions and liked videos) and VideoService (for fetching video data).
 Both UserService and VideoService are also gRPC microservices, so VideoRecService will be using gRPC clients to communicate.

-We've provided you with skeleton code in `video_rec_service/server/server.go`.
+We've provided you with skeleton code in `video_rec_service/server/server.go` and the accompanying server library `video_rec_service/server_lib/server_lib.go`.
 To try it out, `go run video_rec_service/server/server.go`.
 This code will start up and run the gRPC server on a given port (default `8080`) for you.

 ### Part A. Implementing GetTopVideos